A New Generation of Priests

 "A clever plan, really," Dumbledore continued, "because if Harry and his companions had not discovered the diary, Ginny Weasley might have taken all the blame.
 No one could have proven that she had not acted of her own free will.
 And then imagine what might have happened.
 Arthur Weasley and his Muggle Protection Act would probably have become the laughingstock of the wizard community."

-Lucius Malfoy shot the three boys a venomous glare, most of it focused on his son.
-Draco tried to glare back, but eventually shrunk under his father's gaze, bumping into Yami Bakura as he backed away.
+Lucius Malfoy shot Harry a venomous glare.
 Dobby, in the meantime, was still pointing to the dairy, Malfoy, and then hitting himself behind his master's back.
 Suddenly, it dawned on Harry what he was trying to tell him.
 He nodded slightly, and the house elf retreated to the corner, twisting his ears as punishment.

 "Don't you want to know how Ginny got that diary, Mr. Malfoy?"
 Harry demanded.